Caleb-Hurst/bernard_browser_agent/Readme.md

 **Solutions**:

 1. Ensure Chrome is not already running with the same debugging port
-2. Try a different port: `python main.py launch --port 9223`
+2. Try a different port: `uv run main.py launch --port 9223` (or `python main.py launch --port 9223`)
 3. Check firewall settings that might block the connection
 4. Verify Chrome is installed in the default location or set the path manually
 </details>